zumbuh/citra-games-wiki/CONTRIBUTING.md

 ```

 ### Icon
-The icon for a game is located at `/<Game Name>/boxart.png`.
+The icon for a game is located at `/<Game Name>/icon.png`.
 The suggested process for getting one is:
 - Make sure the ROM for the game is in your Citra game directory.
 - Take a screenshot of Citra's library listing.
 - Crop out the game icon.
+- The icon should be `48x48`.

 Game icons should not be compressed.